I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Me: No, we’ve already seen that.

 Sue: But you have to promise never to do that to me again.
-I like to know how many episodes I’m facing so I can mentally prepare myself.
-You git.
+I like to know how many episodes I’m facing so I can mentally prepare myself, you git.

 Me: Ouch!